konflux-ci/build-definitions/README.md

 ## Making changes to tasks and pipelines

-If your tasks or pipelines contains `kustomization.yaml`, after making changes to the tasks or pipelines, run `hack/build-manifests.sh` and commit the generated manifests as well to the same directory (in addition to your changes).
+If your tasks or pipelines contain `kustomization.yaml`, after making changes to the tasks or pipelines, run `hack/build-manifests.sh` and commit the generated manifests as well to the same directory (in addition to your changes).
-It will help us to make sure the kustomize build of your changes is successful and nothing broken while review the changes.
+It will help us to make sure the kustomize build of your changes is successful and nothing is broken while reviewing the changes.

-In CI, `hack/verify-manifests.sh` script will verify that you have submitted the built manifests as well while sending the PR.
+In the CI, the `hack/verify-manifests.sh` script will verify that you have submitted the built manifests as well while sending the PR.

 ## Testing